ChromeOS: Relationship to Android

-Google's offering of two open-source operating systems, Android and ChromeOS, has drawn some criticism despite the similarity between this situation and that of Apple Inc.'s two operating systems, macOS and iOS.
+Google's offer of several open-source operating systems, of which Android and ChromeOS are the best known, has attracted some criticism, despite the similarity between this situation and that of Apple Inc.'s two operating systems, macOS and iOS.
 Steve Ballmer, Microsoft CEO at the time, accused Google of not being able to make up its mind.
 Steven Levy wrote that "the dissonance between the two systems was apparent" at Google I/O 2011.
 The event featured a daily press conference in which each team leader, Android's Andy Rubin and Chrome's Sundar Pichai, "unconvincingly tried to explain why the systems weren't competitive".
 Google co-founder Sergey Brin addressed the question by saying that owning two promising operating systems was "a problem that most companies would love to face".
 Brin suggested that the two operating systems "will likely converge over time".
 The speculation over convergence increased in March 2013 when ChromeOS chief Pichai replaced Rubin as the senior vice president in charge of Android, thereby putting Pichai in charge of both.

 The relationship between Android and ChromeOS became closer at Google I/O 2014, where developers demonstrated native Android software running on ChromeOS through a Native Client-based runtime.
 In September 2014, Google introduced a beta version of the App Runtime for Chrome (ARC), which allows selected Android applications to be used on ChromeOS, using a Native Client-based environment that provides the platforms necessary to run Android software.
 Android applications do not require any modifications to run on ChromeOS, but may be modified to better support a mouse and keyboard environment.
 At its introduction, ChromeOS support was only available for selected Android applications.
 In October 2015, The Wall Street Journal reported that ChromeOS would be folded into Android so that a single OS would result by 2017.
 The resulting OS would be Android, but it would be expanded to run on laptops.
 Google responded that while the company has "been working on ways to bring together the best of both operating systems, there's no plan to phase out ChromeOS".

 In 2016, Google introduced the ability to run Android apps on supported ChromeOS devices, with access to Google Play in its entirety.
-The previous Native Client-based solution was dropped in favor of a container containing Android's frameworks and dependencies (initially based on Android Marshmallow), which allows Android apps to have direct access to the ChromeOS platform, and allow the OS to interact with Android contracts such as sharing.
+The previous Native Client-based solution was dropped in favor of a container containing Android's frameworks and dependencies (initially based on Android Marshmallow), which allows Android apps to have direct access to the ChromeOS platform, and allows the OS to interact with Android contracts such as sharing.
 Engineering director Zelidrag Hornung explained that ARC had been scrapped due to its limitations, including its incompatibility with the Android Native Development Toolkit (NDK), and that it was unable to pass Google's own compatibility test suite.

+On November 18, 2024, Android Authority reported that Google is planning to completely merge ChromeOS into Android.